-Since 2015, as an Inside Director at the Company not concurrently serving as Executive Officer, Mr. Shiomi engages in supervising management and properly fulfills his duties at the Company's Audit and Compensation Committees.
-Therefore, the Company believes that Mr. Shiomi can enhance corporate value by maintaining and upgrading the corporate governance, and requested that shareholders elect for him to continue.
+Therefore, the Company believes that Mr. Itoh can enhance corporate value by maintaining and upgrading the corporate governance, and requested that shareholders elect for him to continue.

-Mr. Toyotsugu Ito
+Mr. Hiroyuki Suzuki

-The Company believes that it is important for the Audit Committee to include a full-time Inside Director who has extensive business management experience and expertise involving the collection of information.
-Mr. Toyotsugu Ito will attend management meetings of Executive Officers as a Member of the Audit Committee.
-He will grasp and confirm validity of the determination process about operations, which are commissioned to the Executive Officers by the Board of Directors, as well as the operational status of the internal control system.
-By providing the Audit Committee with feedback on such information, he will work to optimize the quality and quantity of information for the audit by the Committee.
+The Company believes that it is important for the Audit Committee to include a full-time Inside Director who has extensive business management experience and expertise involving the collection of information in order to enhance the effectiveness of the Audit Committee.
+Mr. Hiroyuki Suzuki will attend management meetings of Executive Officers as a Member of the Audit Committee.
+He will work to optimize the quality and quantity of information for the audit by the Committee as he will grasp and confirm validity of the determination process about operations, which are commissioned to the Executive Officers by the Board of Directors, as well as the operational status of the internal control system and will provide the Audit Committee with feedback on such information.

-Mr. Ito has extensive experience and considerable expertise related to business administration and internal control from serving in the Company's production technologies, business administration of subsidiaries, and serving as Senior Executive Officer in reforms of the management quality etc. The Company expects that Mr. Ito will engage in supervising management as an Inside Director at the Company not concurrently serving as Executive Officer and properly fulfill his duties at the Nominating, Audit and Compensation Committees as an Inside Member.
+After engaging in the secretariat duties to support the Audit Committee at the Audit Committee Office of the Company, Mr. Suzuki has also overseen internal audit as the General Manager of the Company's Corporate Audit Division.
+Mr. Suzuki has extensive experience and considerable expertise related to internal control, and the Company expects that Mr. Suzuki will engage in supervising management as an Inside Director at the

+Company not concurrently serving as Executive Officer and properly fulfill his duties at the Audit and Compensation Committees as an Inside Member.

-Therefore, the Company believes that Mr. Ito can enhance corporate value by maintaining and upgrading the corporate governance, and newly elected him as a Director.
+Therefore, the Company believes that Mr. Suzuki can enhance corporate value by maintaining and enhancing the corporate governance, and requested that shareholders newly elect him as a Director.